An asymptotic hyperbolic-elliptic model for flexural-seismic metasurfaces: Simply Supported Beams

 \section{Simply Supported Beams}

 We begin by considering the resonators as simply supported at the surface of the half-space.
 In this system, there is no need to conserve bending angle and there is no overall bending moment at the coupling.
-Instead only the horizontal displacement and the transverse force require matching.
-We emphasise that, as discussed in \S\ref{section:Statement of the problem}\ref{para:no-compression} on p.\pageref{para:no-compression}, we consider the influence of the resonators under pure bending only and, since there are no rotations at the junction point, the vertical component of traction does not couple into the beam.
+Instead only the horizontal displacement and the transverse force require matching, as illustrated in Figure \ref{fig:boundschematic}.

+We emphasise that, as discussed in \S\ref{para:no-compression} on p.\pageref{para:no-compression}, we consider the influence of the resonators under pure bending only and, since there are no rotations at the junction point, the vertical component of traction does not couple into the beam.
+Note also that, since the beam rotations are not conserved in the half-plane, any rigid body rotations of the beams are also neglected.
 The junction conditions at the end of the beam atop the half-space are then

 and the stress at the end of the beam is,

 where $U_1$ is the horizontal displacement of the the beam and $H(x_1,y,t)$ is the horizontal force at the surface of the half-space caused by the resonators.

 By solving the beam equation \eqref{eq:BeamGovEquation} with these junction conditions and the free end conditions \eqref{eq:BeamFreeEndBoundCond} in the usual way we obtain the relation for horizontal force,